-- 6. For all Versions except National v1.2, the 2009 IECC Climate Zone designations are applicable, as defined and illustrated in Section R301 of the code.
+- 6.8.
+For all Versions except National v1.2, the 2009 IECC Climate Zone designations are applicable, as defined and illustrated in Section R301 of the code.
 For National v1.2, the 2021 IECC Climate Zone designations are applicable, as defined and illustrated in Section R301 of the code.
-Note that some locations have shifted to a different Climate Zone in the 2021 IECC compared to prior editions. - 5.7.
+Note that some locations have shifted to a different Climate Zone in the 2021 IECC compared to prior editions. - 7.9.
 All insulated ceiling surfaces, regardless of slope (e.g., cathedral ceilings, tray ceilings, conditioned attic roof decks, flat ceilings, sloped ceilings), must meet the requirements for ceilings, unless the ceiling is adiabatic, such as the insulated or uninsulated ceiling between two dwelling units in a multistory building.
-Where the term "ceiling" is used, the component insulation levels for "roofs" shall be used. - 6.8.
+Where the term "ceiling" is used, the component insulation levels for "roofs" shall be used. - 8-10.
 Items 3.1 and 3.2 are applicable to walls that are adjacent to other buildings, the exterior, or a garage.
 Where the wall assembly includes continuous insulation that is interrupted by fasteners or service openings, an assembly U-factor must be calculated.
-For the interrupted portions, the continuous insulation cannot contribute to the assembly U-factor and an overall U-factor shall be calculated based on an area weighted ratio.
-Thermally broken shelf-angles are exempt from de-rating. - 9.
+For the interrupted portions, the continuous insulation cannot contribute to the assembly U factor and an overall U factor shall be calculated based on an area weighted ratio.
+Thermally broken shelf-angles are exempt from de-rating. - 9-11.
 To comply with Items 3.1 and 3.2, specified ceiling, wall, floor, and slab-on-grade insulation must meet or exceed the levels in Tables 3 or 4 below based on location, Path, and the program version used to certify the building.
 Where identifying insulation requirements from the IECC, values from either the R-value or U-factor table may be used for compliance.
-When referencing the R value from the Residential chapter, steel frame components must use the table for steel frame ceilings, walls, and floors.